CodeGoat-dev/Pico-Network-Manager/readme.md

 - **Web Interface**
   Configure a web interface for your firmware to be used when connected to a network.

+- **Time Synchronisation**
+  Automatic time synchronisation from World Time API when connected to wi-fi.

 ---

 ## Getting Started